spiral/docs/docs/en/websockets/broadcasting.md

 ## Configuration

-The configuration for broadcasting in the Spiral Framework is stored in the `app/config/broadcasting.php` file.
+The configuration for broadcasting in Spiral is stored in the `app/config/broadcasting.php` file.
 The framework includes several built-in broadcast drivers, including a `log` driver for local development and debugging, and a `null` driver for disabling broadcasting during testing.

 The default driver can be changed using the `BROADCAST_CONNECTION` environment variable: